 How to make tofu scramble taste like eggs?

 Achieve an eggy flavor by using nutritional yeast for a cheesy, umami taste.
 Black salt (kala namak) is crucial for its sulfurous, eggy aroma.
-A pinch of turmeric adds a vibrant yellow color, mimicking scrambled eggs perfectly.
+A pinch of turmeric adds a bright yellow color, mimicking scrambled eggs perfectly.
 Don’t skip these key ingredients for an authentic taste.

 Can I make tofu scramble ahead of time?